The evolution of a safety culture in the oil and gas industry is a cautionary tale best defined by the phrase: “we can always do better.”

 The Oil Is Offshore: 1970-1990s

-Several high-profile disasters such as Shell’s Baker Platform fire, the Alexander L. Kielland sinking, the sinking of the Glomar Java, the Ocean Ranger and, worst one of all, the Piper Alpha Disaster, forced the industry to reevaluate the need for worker safety and resulted in more regulatory power passed to the new agency created to enforce workplace safety, known as OSHA which came into being in 1917.
+Several high-profile disasters such as Shell’s Baker Platform fire, the Alexander L. Kielland sinking, the sinking of the Glomar Java, the Ocean Ranger and, worst of all, the Piper Alpha Disaster, forced the industry to reevaluate the need for worker safety.
+This resulted in more regulatory power passed to the new agency created to enforce workplace safety, known as OSHA, which was created in 1971.

-As a result, the U.S. Minerals Management Service (MMS) responsible for the regulation of offshore energy was dissolved.
-MMS was renamed Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), but shortly after, the Department of the Interior (DOI) called for additional restructuring, creating three independent entities to enforce worker safety, environmental responsibility and protection and natural resource conservation: the Office of Natural Resources Revenue (ONNR), the Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE).
+As a result, the U.S. Minerals Management Service (MMS) responsible for the regulation of offshore energy was dissolved and renamed the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE).
+Shortly after, the Department of the Interior (DOI) called for additional restructuring, creating three independent entities to enforce worker safety, environmental responsibility and protection, and natural resource conservation: the Office of Natural Resources Revenue (ONRR), the Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE).

-BSEE is responsible for overseeing safety, response and removal activities related to offshore oil and gas, as well as investigating, suspending and levying penalties related to violations concerning regulations of offshore exploration and production in an effort to reduce offshore risk and improve emergency response.
+The Bureau of Safety and Environmental Enforcement is responsible for overseeing safety, response and removal activities related to offshore oil and gas, as well as investigating, suspending and levying penalties related to violations concerning regulations of offshore exploration and production in an effort to reduce offshore risk and improve emergency response.

 - A fractured offshore industry with a lack of an established safety culture among smaller contractors

-- A lack of regulatory competence in oil and gas safety requirements
+- A lack of regulatory compliance oversight

-Safety consultants such as Pharma-Safe can not only help your company develop the right programs and methodologies to protect your equipment and workers but can also provide highly trained and certified safety technicians and consultants who work with your staff to ensure your projects meet all regulatory and compliance requirements.
-Contact us to learn more about how Pharma-Safe can help your team stay at the forefront of safety compliance and industry regulations.
+Safety consultants such as Pharma-Safe can not only help your company develop the right programs and methodologies to protect your equipment and workers, but can also provide highly trained and certified safety technicians and consultants who work with your staff to ensure your projects meet all regulatory and compliance requirements.
+Contact us to learn more about how Pharma-Safe can help your team stay at the forefront of safety compliance and industry regulation.